drybalka/nordvpn/README.md

 configuration files.
 - Edit `/etc/openvpn/client/nordvpn/credentials.conf`.
 - Run `sudo nordvpn connect` to connect to a recommended nordvpn server.
-- Or run `sudo nordvpn connect server_name` to connect to this server (i.e. "us1234").
+- Run `sudo nordvpn connect server_name` to connect to this server (i.e. "us1234").
 Only UDP connections are available.
-- Or run `sudo nordvpn connect country_name` to connect to a recommended server in this country (i.e. "us", "germany", etc.).
+- Run `sudo nordvpn connect country_name` to connect to a recommended server in this country (i.e. "us", "germany", etc.).
 - The status command shows you the status of the systemd service.
 - Run `sudo nordvpn disconnect` to end the connection.